ErSudhanshuShukla/Arduino-ESP-Projects/ESP_IoT_Projects/Monitoring_Environment_IoT/README.md

 - [IoT Water Level Monitor](./IoT_Water_Level_Monitor/)

 ## 🌍 Real-world Use Cases
-- Live monitoring of temperature and humidity in rooms, labs, or offices
+- Live monitoring of temperature and humidity in rooms, labs, or offices.
-- Remote water tank level monitoring to prevent overflow or dry run
+- Remote water tank level monitoring to prevent overflow or dry run.
-- Environmental data logging for analysis and alerts
+- Environmental data logging for analysis and alerts.